You'll learn how to:

 Featuring Dr. John Vervake, cognitive scientist and host of the pioneering YouTube series 'Awakening from the Meaning Crisis'.
 This week explores the transformative power of wisdom, why it matters that we orient ourselves toward it, and the psychotechnologies available to us to access it.
 We take a look at theories in cognitive science and specific psychospiritual practices that have been used for awakening throughout history.
 You will have the opportunity start bringing some of these practices into your life so that you can develop a clearer perception.

 It's one thing to make sense of the world alone, and another to do it in a group.
-If we want to come together in such a way that we generate new ideas and insights, we need to understand both how we relate, and the dynamics that play out in groups.
+If we want to come together in such a way that we generate new ideas and insights, we need to understand both how to relate and communicate, and the dynamics that play out in groups.

 How do we distinguish signal from noise?
 What models can we use to order and make sense of our perceptions and what are some common biases that distort it?
 What are the dangers of using models, and why do we outsource much of our sensemaking to authority figures?